 Promoting ‘American values’

-Biegun said that the President’s proposed budget — which would provide an additional $15 million for the USAID Global Health Security Program to fight the coronavirus and $25 million for an Emergency Reserve Fund that could be tapped to respond to pandemic outbreaks — will give the U.S. government more “flexibility” to respond to emerging global health threats such as the coronavirus and Ebola.
+Biegun said that the President’s proposed budget — which would provide an additional US$15 million for the USAID Global Health Security Program to fight the coronavirus and US$25 million for an Emergency Reserve Fund that could be tapped to respond to pandemic outbreaks — will give the U.S. government more “flexibility” to respond to emerging global health threats such as the coronavirus and Ebola.

 “Importantly, the budget protects against infectious disease threats at home and abroad by bolstering country capacity to prevent, detect, and respond to outbreaks and to prevent epidemics from reaching our borders,” Biegun told reporters.

-The plan allots $40.8 billion for the State Department and the U.S. Agency for International Development, or USAID.
-That would amount to a massive cut of $11.7 billion, or a 22 percent decrease, below the amount Congress approved for the State Department and USAID in the 2020 fiscal year.
+The plan allots US$40.8 billion for the State Department and the U.S. Agency for International Development, or USAID.
+That would amount to a massive cut of US$11.7 billion, or a 22 percent decrease, below the amount Congress approved for the State Department and USAID in the 2020 fiscal year.

 He said it also will provide resources for the agency to “champion American values by promoting democracy, citizen-responsive governance, and human rights” around the world, including for persecuted religious and ethnic minorities such as those from Iraq and Myanmar.

-The President’s budget proposal would cut all $73 million in funding for the Organization for Economic Cooperation and Development and reduce financial support to NATO to $54 million, down from more than $61 million.
-It also would cut funding to the Food and Agriculture Organization to $56 million, down from almost $109 million, and trim support for the World Trade Organization and the International Civil Aviation Organization.
+The President’s budget proposal would cut all US$73 million in funding for the Organization for Economic Cooperation and Development and reduce financial support to NATO to US$54 million, down from more than US$61 million.
+It also would cut funding to the Food and Agriculture Organization to US$56 million, down from almost US$109 million, and trim support for the World Trade Organization and the International Civil Aviation Organization.